 The Shape of Thoughts

-Gemma Honour taught us how to draw, and gave us some great tips on how to help teams think together effetively through:
+Gemma Honour taught us how to draw, and gave us some great tips on how to help teams think together effectively through:

 1. clearing the mental clutter: categorise things, de-duplicate and theme, use venn diagrams, prioritise.

-3. imrpove your problem solving via metaphors (hero and victim being an example for the case of call centres)
+3. improve your problem solving via metaphors (hero and victim being an example for the case of call centres)

-I am intrigued now to learn the basics of drawing so that I can quickly visualise something for myself or a group to undertand.
+I am intrigued now to learn the basics of drawing so that I can quickly visualise something for myself or a group to understand.

 🫶 What I plan to do